 Personality Disorders Treatment

-Considered a class of mental health disorders, personality disorders are generally characterized as an assortment of unhealthy thinking and behaviors over a long period.
-Some people may feel untrusting, suspicious, angry, severely stressed, withdrawn, anxious, depressed, or have difficulty managing their emotions.
+Considered a class of mental health disorders, personality disorders are generally characterized by long-term patterns of unhealthy thinking and behavior.
+Individuals may feel untrusting, suspicious, angry, severely stressed, withdrawn, anxious, depressed, or have difficulty managing emotions.

-There are three different clusters a personality disorder may fall into, depending on the associated characteristics.
+There are three different clusters a personality disorder may fall into, depending on the characteristics and behavioral patterns presented.

 Cluster A

-Disorders that fall under cluster A are related to odd behaviors and thinking.
+Disorders in Cluster A are associated with odd or eccentric behavior.
 These include paranoid, schizoid, and schizotypal personality disorders.

-• Paranoid PD - A severe mistrust of others and paranoid thinking
+• Paranoid PD – A severe mistrust of others and persistent paranoid thinking

-• Schizoid PD - Anxious in a social setting and may appear eccentric or peculiar
+• Schizoid PD – Discomfort in social settings, often appearing eccentric or emotionally distant

-• Schizotypal PD - Often exhibits a combination of schizoid and paranoid behaviors
+• Schizotypal PD – A mix of schizoid and paranoid behaviors, often involving distorted thinking or magical beliefs

 Cluster B

-• Antisocial PD - No regard for the feelings of others
+• Antisocial PD – A disregard for the feelings and rights of others

-• Borderline PD - Varying moods and self-image
+• Borderline PD – Intense mood swings, unstable self-image, and relationship difficulties

 Cluster C

-The cluster C group is more for those who feel fearful or anxious regularly.
+Cluster C disorders are characterized by anxious and fearful behavior.
 These include avoidant, dependent, and obsessive-compulsive personality disorders.

-• Avoidant PD - Avoid social situations and fear of being rejected
+• Avoidant PD – Avoids social interactions due to fear of rejection or criticism

-• Dependent PD - Relies on others for emotional and physical needs
+• Dependent PD – Relies heavily on others to meet emotional and physical needs

-No matter which personality disorder a person has, there are some commonly recommended approaches to treatment.
+No matter which personality disorder a person is diagnosed with, there are several commonly recommended approaches to treatment that can significantly improve quality of life.

 Medication